robric/wiki-contrail-controller/QoS.md

      env.qos = {
            host4: [
-           {'hardware_q_id': '1', 'logical_queue':['1', '6-10', '12-15'], 'scheduling': 'strict','bandwidth':'10'},
+           {'hardware_q_id': '1', 'logical_queue':['1', '6-10', '12-15'], 'scheduling': 'strict','bandwidth':'0'},
-           {'hardware_q_id': '2', 'logical_queue':['2-5'], 'scheduling': 'rr', 'bandwidth': '15'},
+           {'hardware_q_id': '2', 'logical_queue':['2-5'], 'scheduling': 'rr', 'bandwidth': '60'},
-           {'hardware_q_id': '3', 'logical_queue':['7'], 'scheduling': 'strict', 'bandwidth': '10', 'default': 'True'}],
+           {'hardware_q_id': '3', 'logical_queue':['7'], 'scheduling': 'rr', 'bandwidth': '40', 'default': 'True'}],

            host5: [
            {'hardware_q_id': '1', 'logical_queue':['1', '3-8', '10-15'], 'scheduling': 'rr', 'bandwidth': '15'},
-           {'hardware_q_id': '2', 'logical_queue':['9'], 'scheduling': 'strict', 'bandwidth': '10', 'default': 'True'}]
+           {'hardware_q_id': '2', 'logical_queue':['9'], 'scheduling': 'strict', 'bandwidth': '0', 'default': 'True'}]
       }

-###Key Definitions:
-hardware_q_id: Identifier for the hardwarwe queue.
+      hardware_q_id  : Hardware queue identifier.
-logical_queue: Defines the logical queues each hardware queue is mapped to.
+      logical_queue  : Defines the logical queues that map to the hardware queue.
-scheduling: Defines the scheduling algorathim used in logical queues.
+      scheduling     : Defines the scheduling algorithm to be used by the corresponding priority group (strict / rr).
-bandwidth: Total bandwidth used by logical queues.
+      bandwidth      : Bandwidth to be used by the corresponding priority group when scheduling is round-robin.
-default: When set to True defines the default hardware queue for Qos, one of the queue must be defined default.
+      default        : When set to True, defines the default hardware queue for Qos.
+All unspecified logical queues map to this hardware queue.
+One of the queue must be defined default.
-scheduling and bandwidth properties for each hardware queue is not supported .

 ###Generated contrail-vrouter-agent.conf
 The above parameters are updated in /etc/contrail/contrail-vrouter-agent.conf on host4 as follows:

      [QOS]
-     # Default logical nic queue
-     logical_queue= [7]

      [QUEUE-1]
      # Logical nic queues for qos config